mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/openvino/yolov8_openvino_tutorial.rst

       sudo apt install ros-humble-openvino-yolov8 ros-humble-openvino-yolov8-msgs

-Run Demo with |realsense| Camera Topic Input
+Run Demo with Intel® RealSense™ Camera Topic Input
 ----------------------------------------------

 First create a config file `pipeline.toml`.
 If not present, sample content for this configuration file (including the comments) will be generated in the command output when executing the ``ros2 run yolo yolo`` command.